The Sigma-8 Tension is a Drag: Introduction

 The concordance cosmological model, $\Lambda$CDM, provides an excellent description of increasingly precise measurements of the expansion history of the Universe and fluctuations in the matter density from observations of the cosmic microwave background (CMB) and the galaxy distribution.
 However, the increasing precision of observations and analyses has revealed tensions between the values of different parameters among different observables and experiments (see e.g.\ Ref.~\cite{Abdalla:2022yfr} for a recent review).

 Here we focus on the tension related with the amplitude of the matter clustering in the late Universe, parameterized with the combination $S_8\equiv \sigma_8(\Omega_{\rm m}/0.3)^{0.5}$, where $\sigma_8$ is the root mean square of the amplitude of matter perturbations smoothed over $8\,h^{-1}$Mpc, $h$ is the Hubble constant in units of $100\,{\rm km~s}^{-1}$~Mpc$^{-1}$, and $\Omega_{\rm m}$ is the matter density parameter today.
 Simply stated, the distribution of galaxies and matter in the late Universe (redshifts $z\lesssim0.5-1$) as measured by low-redshift probes is smoother than expected from the evolution of the fluctuations observed in the CMB.
-These low-redshift probes include galaxy clustering~\cite{Philcox:2021kcw,Zhang:2021yna,Yuan:2022jqf, Zhai:2022yyk, Simon:2022lde}, galaxy weak lensing~\cite{HSC:2018mrq,DES:2021wwk,DES:2021bvc, DES:2021vln, Busch:2022pcx}, galaxy clusters~\cite{Planck:2015lwi}, CMB lensing tomography~\cite{Krolewski:2021yqy, White:2021yvw, Chen:2022jzq, DES:2022urg} and their combination and cross-correlations~\cite{Heymans:2020gsg, DES:2021zxv, Garcia-Garcia:2021unp, LSSTDarkEnergyScience:2022amt}; the derived values of $S_8$ systematically fall $\sim\!
+These low-redshift probes include galaxy clustering\footnote{See Ref.~\cite{Simon:2022lde} for a discussion about the role of prior volume effect on the result.}~\cite{Philcox:2021kcw,Zhang:2021yna,Yuan:2022jqf, Zhai:2022yyk, Simon:2022lde}, galaxy weak lensing~\cite{HSC:2018mrq,DES:2021wwk,DES:2021bvc, DES:2021vln, Busch:2022pcx}, galaxy clusters~\cite{Planck:2015lwi}, CMB lensing tomography~\cite{Krolewski:2021yqy, White:2021yvw, Chen:2022jzq, DES:2022urg} and their combination and cross-correlations~\cite{Heymans:2020gsg, DES:2021zxv, Garcia-Garcia:2021unp, LSSTDarkEnergyScience:2022amt}; the derived values of $S_8$ systematically fall $\sim\!
 2-3\sigma$ lower than the values obtained from the primary CMB anisotropies~\cite{Planck:2018vyg, Aiola:2020azj} and from the power spectrum of CMB lensing alone~\cite{Planck:2018lbu,Wu:2019hek}.\footnote{Note that CMB lensing tomography involves the cross-correlation of the CMB lensing and a low-redshift tracer of the large-scale structure, usually galaxy clustering.
 This cross correlation in practice limits the support of the CMB lensing kernel to the redshift coverage of the galaxy sample employed.} Furthermore, the deviation of $\sigma_8$ as measured from CMB lensing tomography from the $\Lambda$CDM prediction grows as the redshift decreases~\cite{Chen:2022jzq}.